-Webworms in Bristol
+Webworms in Bristol TN

 The fall webworm lives in areas where host trees occur, namely hardwood forests and landscapes.
-Infestations are most common on trees growing in open areas, such as along roadsides, in yards and on forest edges.
+Infestations are most common on trees growing in open areas, such as along roadsides, in yards, and on forest edges.
 Fall webworm moths are attractive white moths emerging between May and July to mate.
 Female moths lay several hundred eggs on the undersides of leaves, and when the eggs hatch, young larvae construct a nest by webbing leaves together.
 Larvae feed on foliage enclosed by the nest, which expands as the larvae develop.

 Webworms do not bite, are not poisonous, and are considered to be more of a nuisance pest.
 Although the webs are unsightly, defoliation by fall webworms usually causes little harm to the tree.
 Most trees are already preparing for winter dormancy, so few energy reserves or nutrients are lost.
 However, most property owners prefer to eliminate webworm nests.
 Since fall webworms are not considered harmful, their webs can be removed by using a long branch to open the web itself.
 If you have a webworm problem on your Bristol property, contact your local pest control experts for help.

 Need help with Webworm control?